gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

-the attributes of God \[, and they will\] applaud his performance even where they cannot quite follow it. \[The cave-dwellers can appreciate the exotic pronouncements of the theorist, as long as he confines those pronouncements to their genuine field of applicability.\] but if he were to tell them that, in virtue of his more profound understanding of the nature of horses, he is a more expert horse-man, horse-chandler, or stable boy than they (in their ignorance) could ever hope to be, and
+the attributes of God \[, and they will\] applaud his performance even where they cannot quite follow it. \[The cave-dwellers can appreciate the exotic pronouncements of the theorist, as long as he confines those pronouncements to their genuine field of applicability.\] But if he were to tell them that, in virtue of his more profound understanding of the nature of horses, he is a more expert horse-man, horse-chandler, or stable boy than they (in their ignorance) could ever hope to be, and